-The Lion’s Lady by Julie Garwood takes us to Regency Era England where we meet two firm-willed yet evenly matched partners in love.
-One is a lady of mystery from the former colonies raised among the Native people.
-The other is an English nobleman turned soldier and spy, now retiring from duty.
+The Lion’s Lady by Julie Garwood takes us to Regency-era England, where we meet two firm-willed yet evenly-matched partners in love.
+One is a lady of mystery from the former colonies, raised among the Native people.
+The other is an English nobleman turned soldier and spy, now retired from duty.

 The Set-Up and the Characters

 Alexander Michael Phillips, The Marquess of Lyonwood, is known to his intimates as Lyon.
-Lyon–what a cheesy, uber-macho name for a British nobleman!
-Oh, it is cheesy!
-One thing I love about my romances is that they are ripe with the stench of Eau de Fromage.
+(What a cheesy, uber-macho name for a British nobleman—oh, it is cheesy!
+One thing I love about my romances is that they are ripe with the stench of eau de fromage.)

 The shaman tells his people she is headed to a great destiny.
 Even though she is not one of their blood, they must take great care of this lioness.

 After a brief look into Lyon’s tragic background, the story begins.
-Each chapter begins with excerpts from Christina’s mother’s diary from 1795 to 1796, detailing her life married Christina’s abusive father, Edward.
+Each chapter begins with excerpts from Christina’s mother’s diary from 1795 to 1796, detailing her life and marriage to Christina’s abusive father, Edward.